Real-Time Privacy-Preserving Data Release for Smart Meters: Results and Discussion

-As the third practical case of study, we consider the family acorn type identification which can reveal the family economic status to any third-party having access to the SMs data \cite{thorve2018}.
-Thus, for this application, the SMs power consumption is used as useful data while the acorn type is considered as private one.

-The empirical privacy-utility trade-off curve obtained for this application is presented in Fig. \ref{LondonTradeoff}.
-Once again, we see a large variation in the accuracy of the attacker as the distortion is modified.

-It should be noted that the PSD analysis for this application and the previous one lead to similar results to the ones of the first application and therefore are not reported.

 To assess the quality of the release signal, utility providers may be interested in several different indicators.
 These include, for instance, the mean, skewness, kurtosis, standard deviation to mean ratio, and maximum to mean ratio \cite{shen2019}.
-Thus, for completeness, we present these indicators in Table \ref{tab:tab1} for three different cases along the privacy-utility trade off curve.
-These results show that in general the error in these indicators is small when the privacy constraints are lax and increases as they become strict.
-Whereas no simple relation can be expected between NE$_2$ and the values of the corresponding indicators.
+Thus, for completeness, we present these indicators in Table \ref{tab:tab1} for three different cases along the privacy-utility trade-off curve.
+We observe that in general the errors in these indicators are small when the privacy constraints are lax and increase as they become stricter.
+Nevertheless, no simple relation can be expected between NE$_2$ and the values of those indicators.\\